25074274-star/25074274-star/README.md

 ## Hi there 👋

 👋 Hi, I'm
-💊 Pharmacy Student |  🚀 Lifelong Learner
+University Student |  🚀 Lifelong Learner

-I'm a Pharmacy student with a strong passion for website development and technology.
+I'm a student with a strong passion for website development and technology.
 While I spend my days learning about medicines, human physiology, and healthcare, I also enjoy building software, automating tasks, and exploring new technologies.

 🔭 What I'm Interested In